moj-analytical-services/rpackage_training/README.md

     x <- file_or_function_name(dataset_name)

 **Exercise 13:** Set up automated quality assurance checks on your input data "crimes_raw_data".
 These should check that the data are in a valid data.frame and contain no missing values To do this, copy rows 38, 53-56, 67-68, 77 and 174 of [the example quality assurance R script](https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R) into a new R script you can call "crimes_data.R", amend the contents suitably and run the checks.
 Remember to run devtools::load_all() to see the effect of changes made to your package.
 Lastly, commit all your changes to git and then push them to github.com.
 If you have more time, then you could also add checks that the data.frame contains the right number of columns and that these columns have the correct names, and some documentation.

-## 15. Documenting functions

-The mechanism for adding a function script to a package is covered in [section 7](#7-add-R-and-Rmarkdown-code) above.

-As with documenting data (see [section 12](#12-adding-documentation-about-package-data) above) it is helpful to use Roxygen2 to document functions.
-Documentation of functions helps users to understand how they work, what arguments need to be given, and how the arguments need to be formatted.

-The documentation of functions is done within the same R script as the function itself - see [this example]( https://github.com/DCMSstats/eesectors/blob/master/R/year_sector_data.R) from the eesectors package.
-Looking at the first 41 rows you can see a title (one sentence), description, details including inputs, what is returned, some examples, and the @export which enables users to access the function when they load your package.
-Functions which are not marked with @export can be used by other functions inside the package, but aren't readily available for users directly.
-Where you see the syntax \code{} the contents of the {} will be regarded as code.

-The process is as follows:

-1. Add documentation to the .R file
-2. Run devtools::document()
-3. Preview in the help facility using ?objectname
-4. Amend the documentation as appropriate and repeat steps 2 to 4.

-To check that the documentation enables others to easily understand the code you should get at least one other person to peer review your documentation.
-Are they able to understand how to use each function from the documentation alone?

-**Exercise 15:** Follow the above process to add suitable documentation to the function summarise_crimes.R.
-It may be easiest to copy rows 1-41 from [this example](https://github.com/DCMSstats/eesectors/blob/master/R/year_sector_data.R) and then amend.
-You should include a helpful description, details of the inputs, an example, and specify @export to allow users to access the function.
-Lastly, commit all your changes to git and then push them to github.com.
-If you still have time, then do the same for the function that you created in the [section 13](#13-automating-quality-assurance-checks-on-input-data-sets) exercise above.

 ## 16. Using the condition system for functions